HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/arrays.md

 INFO: ["a", "t", "c", "h", " ", "E", "n", "g", "i", "n", "e", "H"]
 ```

-In both cases, trying to access values greater than the array's length or below 0 results in an error.
+In both cases, trying to access values greater than or equal to the array's length or below 0 results in an error.

 ```java
 print(myArray[4096]);